WARNING: UNMARKED SPOILERS BELOW. CONTINUE?

 - Not So Different: With the humans, which many on both sides notice.
 This is probably why the alliance between the Swords of Sanghelios and the UNSC has mostly been working better than the Elites' previous 3,400 years of alliance with the Prophets as the Covenant.

 - Planet of Hats: They all love combat, discipline, and honor.
-And as noted above, they are all Large Hams.
+And they are all Large Hams.

 - Halo: Broken Circle subverts this by giving us both cowardly Sangheili, and scientifically-inclined ones.